SparrowChang/CS6375_assignment1/README.md

 1. Choose a dataset suitable for regression from UCI ML Repository: -https://archive.ics.uci.edu/ml/datasets.php.
 A: url='https://raw.githubusercontent.com/SparrowChang/CS6375_assignment1/main/auto%2Bmpg/auto-mpg.data', we use the dataset (auto MPG from UCI ML repository) and upload on Ching-Yi’s Github.
 Overall could see https://github.com/SparrowChang/CS6375_assignment1

-2.Pre-process your dataset.
+2. Pre-process your dataset.
 Pre-processing includes the following activities:
 A:
 - Rename column name by mapping dictionary (ex: mpg, cylinders, displacement...)
 - Change data structures from object to numerical values (ex: horsepower)